eldarflour/eldarflour.github.io/usr/notes/the-digestion-of-meat.md

 # The Digestion of Meat

-The goal of the stomach and the small intestine is to take what they're given and break it down into the individual base components—the sugars, amino acids, fatty acids, vitamins, and minerals—which can then be absorbed through the intestinal wall.
+The goal of the stomach and the small intestine is to break down what they're given into the individual base components—the sugars, amino acids, fatty acids, vitamins, and minerals—which can then be absorbed through the intestinal wall.
 However, some things can leave the small intestine undigested, in which case they will move on to the large intestine, or the colon, where the resident bacteria will attempt to digest them in a process that can be called fermenting, putrefying, or rotting.

 When the bacteria of the colon are fed undigested plant matter, i.e. fibre, it is [generally considered beneficial](https://en.wikipedia.org/wiki/Dietary_fiber#Short-chain_fatty_acids),